aws-samples/aws-textract-e2e-processing/README.md

 FORMS, QUERIES, and SIGNATURES are in the joined CSV files.

 TABLES are split into multiple CSV files, one for each table.
 These files are in a subfolder within the ```tables``` folder, where the subfolder is named after the document type and page number that the table is extracted from.
-For example, all tables extracted from page 1 of the acord125 form are in the ```acord125_page1``` folder.
+For example, all tables extracted from the HICFA claim form are in the ```claimform_page1``` subfolder.

 Open ```getfiles.py```.
 Set ```files``` to be the list outputted by the state machine execution.